angular/angular/aio/content/guide/creating-libraries.md

 If a library lists `@angular/core` in `dependencies` instead of `peerDependencies`, it might get a different Angular module instead, which would cause your application to break.

 While developing a library, you must install all peer dependencies through `devDependencies` to ensure that the library compiles properly.
-A linked library will then have its own set of Angular libraries that it uses for building, located in its `node_modules` folder.
+A linked library then has its own set of Angular libraries that it uses for building, located in its `node_modules` folder.
 However, this can cause problems while building or running your application.

-To get around this problem you can use TypeScript path mapping to tell TypeScript that it should load some modules from a specific location.
+To get around this problem use TypeScript path mapping to tell TypeScript that it should load some modules from a specific location.
 List all the peer dependencies that your library uses in the workspace TypeScript configuration file `./tsconfig.json`, and point them at the local copy in the application's `node_modules` folder.

 ```